xmake-io/xmake-docs/guide/configuration.md

 - Set the script directory of xmake

 All lua scripts of xmake are installed with the installer.
 By default, they are in the installation directory.
-However, if you want to switch to the script directory you downloaded to facilitate local modification and debugging, you can set the secondary variable.
+However, if you want to switch to the script directory you downloaded to facilitate local modification and debugging, you can set the this variable.

 If you want to view the script directory currently used by xmake, you can execute: